sainthsu/sysDowngrader/README.md

 4. Place all the created .cia files in the update dir you created in step 2.
 5. Start the app and follow the instructions.
 Downgrade means it uninstalls the title first if the installed versions are newer.

+## Disclaimer

+I am not responsive for any damage to your device.
+Use this software at your own risk.

+## Credits

++ written by profi200
++ svchax written by aliaspider
++ svchax support by AngelSL
++ updated by Plailect